lread/sci-test/README.md

 Options

-1. REJECTED - change rewrite-cljc behavior to strip metadata when coercing.
-Coercing metadata in rewrite-cljc is a long standing rewrite-clj behaviour and changing it would be a breaking change.
-One of my primary goals for rewrite-cljc is to not introduce breaking changes.
+1. CHOSEN - change rewrite-cljc behavior to strip metadata when coercing.
+Coercing metadata in rewrite-cljc is a long standing rewrite-clj behaviour and changing is a breaking change.
+One of my primary goals for rewrite-cljc is to not introduce breaking changes, but this seems like a sensible one and I've allowed for legacy rewrite-clj behavior via a dynamic var.

 2. CANDIDATE - add a new coerce method to rewrite-cljc that does not coerce attached metadata.
 This might be an option to consider at a later date.
 For now I'd like to avoid adding more functions to an already crowded API.